Improving vaccine ordering and management software

 STC knew users were experiencing problems with the software but didn’t have systematic processes in place to conduct research with users.
 STC and CDC stakeholders wanted to know why these problems existed and what could be done to fix them.

-Working closely with a research colleague and STC’s product owner, I conducted ethnographic studies to learn from the people who use VOMS everyday.
-By observing and talking to users, we discovered root causes of the issues they were having.
+Working closely with a research colleague and STC’s product owner, I conducted research to learn from the people who use VOMS everyday.
+By observing and talking to users, we discovered insights about how they do their jobs and identified root causes of the issues they were having.

 Field visits with Vaccine Coordinators